Vian Izak: 2022-2023: Fourth studio album, All the Worlds We Built

 Vian continued this same method of continuous releases for his fourth album All the Worlds We Built, releasing one song each month from May 2022 until the album's release in February 2023.
 Each release was accompanied by an exclusive poster, with artwork done by Andreas Rocha.
 The concept of the album is loosely based on the Berlin Wall, as well as a Sci-Fi story that Vian developed while traveling through Europe.
 The album includes features from German band Who's Amy, UK electronic project ah BLOOM, saxophone player Max Abrams, and more, all contributing to the international nature of the project.

 Vian released a short comic book alongside the album, his third time to do so.
 Incorporating illustrations by Andreas Rocha and AI art, the comic warns about the dangers of machines taking the place of human expression.
 The comic was one of the first that incorporated AI art and human art equally.
 A limited number of print versions of the comic were available for purchase online.
+Izak eventually announced that he will no longer use any AI art in his album covers after learning more about how the models were trained on copyrighted works without compensation to the owners.

+2024–present: Fifth studio album, Where Do We End Up When Life Goes On?

+In April 2024, Vian Izak released his fifth studio album, Where Do We End Up When Life Goes On?.

+The album was noted in independent reviews for its focus on themes of grief, reflection, and emotional processing.
+It continues Izak’s pattern of releasing conceptual, narrative-driven projects that blend music with broader storytelling elements.